cest-sources/cestineers/README.md

 # *cestineers*
+**Resources for people doing CEST MRI on a Siemens platform**
+* * *
-**Resources for people doing CEST MRI on a Siemens platform** Welcome to cestineers, a site for researchers who want to run CEST MRI sequences on a Siemens machine.
+Welcome to *cestineers*, a site for researchers who want to run CEST MRI sequences on a Siemens machine.
 There is no Siemens product for CEST MRI, which is why we want to present some alternative solutions here.

 The purpose if this repository is